Illinois-IoT/main-project/tutorials/day1/day1.md

 GPIO.cleanup() # Clean up
 ```

-Try running it in the terminal
+Try running this in the terminal:
 ``` bash
 $ python3 push_button_capture.py
 ```

-See that a new `.jpg` file is created everytime you push the button and that each file is an image captured from the camera module.
+We now can see that a new `.jpg` file is created everytime you push the button.
+And each of the files is an image captured by the camera module.